grassator/happened/README.md

 }
 ```

+> NOTE: `setScheduler` method is not copied by `addTo` and in general is considered a bad practice.

 ## More Good Stuff

 * Zero dependencies
 * Minimal interface (`on`, `once`, `off`, `trigger`), with utility methods exposed only on a global object.
 * UMD package
-* Support for custom dispatchers.
+* Support for custom schedulers.
 * Support for legacy browsers (IE6) (see [requirements](#requirements) for details)
 * Node.js support
 * all `happened` instances are [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) (immutable) if supported by environment

 ## Requirements